filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

     > /Library/Developer/CommandLineTools
     ```

-    If this command returns a path then you have Xcode already installed!
+    If this command returns a path, then you have Xcode already installed!
 You can [move on to installing dependencies with Homebrew](#homebrew).

    :::warning
    If the above command doesn't return a path, install Xcode: